List of New Netherland placename etymologies: Overview

 Placenames in most cases had their roots in Dutch and the Algonquian languages, and occasionally the Iroquoian Mohawk.
 At the time of European settlement it was the territory of the various Native American groups.
 In many cases the names of the Natives Americans used today were taken from the word for the place they made their villages, or their sagamore.
 Both the Americans and the New Netherlanders often gave names inspired by the geography or geology of the natural environment and described a shape, location, feature, quality, or phenomenon.

 The Lenape population, who had the most frequent contact with the New Netherlanders, were seasonally migrational groups around the New York Bay and along the Lower Hudson who became known collectively as the River Indians.
 Among them were the Wecquaesgeek and Siwanoy (to the north on the east side of the Hudson River); the Hackensack, Raritan, the Ramapough, and Tappan (to the west); and the Canarsee and Rockaway (on western Long Island).

 The Munsee inhabited the Highlands and western Hudson Valley.
 The Susquehannock, who lived along the Zuyd Rivier, were called the Minquas.
 The Mohawk, an Iroquois people, inhabited the Albany region, and the valley that now bears the name.
 The Mahicans, defeated by the Mohawks, retreated to the Housatonic River region soon after the arrival of the Dutch.

 The Native Americans used wampum for transcription.
-The Swannekins, or Salt Water People (as the Europeans were called), used the Latin alphabet to write down the words they heard from the Wilden (as the Lenape were called).
+The Swannekins, or Salt Water People (as the Europeans were called), used the Latin alphabet to write down the words they heard from the Wilden (Dutch for wild people), as the Lenape were called.
 These approximations were no doubt greatly influenced by Dutch, which was the lingua franca of the multilingual province.
 Some names still exist in their altered form, their current spelling (and presumably pronunciation) having evolved over the last four centuries into American vernacular.